Do you know the 5 standards you should demand if hospitalized with Parkinson's?

 What are the current Parkinson’s Foundation hospital care recommendations?

-• The Parkinson’s Foundation published (2023) the Parkinson’s Foundation Hospital Care Recommendations.
+The Parkinson’s Foundation published (2023) the Parkinson’s Foundation Hospital Care Recommendations.

-• There is now a systematic quality improvement framework which can be applied to improve hospital care.
+There is now a systematic quality improvement framework which can be applied to improve hospital care.

 What are the 5 recommendations you should insist on if hospitalized with Parkinson’s?

-1. All Parkinson’s disease medications are ordered in a custom fashion according to patients’ at-home regimen.
+1. All Parkinson’s disease medications are ordered in a custom fashion according to your at-home regimen.
 Deviations from stable at-home schedules are known to increase the risk of motor deterioration, given the short half-lives of dopaminergic medications.
 Ensuring that clinicians order inpatient Parkinson’s disease medications in a custom fashion will ensure medications are received ‘on time every time.’
 This practice has the potential to reduce the length of stay.

-2. All Parkinson’s medications are administered within ± 15 min of a persons’ at-home regimen.
+2. All Parkinson’s medications are administered within ± 15 min of your at-home regimen.
 This should be accomplished in the hospital 100% of the time.
 Early or delayed medication administration, even within 30 or 60 minutes of at-home schedules can result in negative outcomes.
 While the evidence is limited on the precise window to prevent harm, the window narrows as the disease continues to progress and dosing becomes more frequent.

 3. Harmful medication events are eliminated.
 Focus should be placed on dopamine-blocking medications, pain medications, and sedatives.
 Commonly contraindicated (do not take) medications like haloperidol, metoclopramide, and prochlorperazine must be avoided.
 There are also medications that are not contraindicated by definition or flagged in common electronic medical record alerts, but can also be harmful.